-All American Games, parent company of Football University (FBU), is a sports management and marketing company based in Wharton, New Jersey, that produces and manages many of the nation’s premiere high school and youth sporting events.
-All American Games’ properties include the U.S. Army All-American Bowl, U.S. Army National Combine, U.S. Army All-American Marching Band, Football University, Eastbay Youth All-American Bowl, the TOP GUN All-Star Camp, and the All-American Baseball Game, to name a few.
-In 2009, All American Games ventured into sports-television production with a new sports-reality television show called “The Ride.”
-The show was a tremendous success, garnering coverage in almost 80 million homes and generating acclaim from both viewers and the nationwide media.
-Season two of “The Ride” aired on MTV2 this past fall.
+All American Games, parent company of Football University (FBU), is a sports management and marketing company based in Rockaway, New Jersey, that produces and manages many of the nation’s premiere high school and youth sporting events.
+All American Games’ properties include the U.S. Army All-American Bowl, U.S. Army National Combine, U.S. Army All-American Marching Band, Football University, FBU National Championship, FBU Youth All-American Bowl, and the Top Gun National Showcase, to name a few.
+In 2009, All American Games ventured into sports-television production with a sports-reality television show called “The Ride.”

 The Company and its properties have been covered by many media outlets, including The Wall Street Journal, New York Times, FOX News, CNN, Sports Illustrated, Sports Business Journal, MTV and many more.
 In May 2008, The Wall Street Journal featured All American Games (at the time SportsLink) in a front-page story that proclaimed: “Rush to the NFL: These guys screen the pros of tomorrow.”

-Alumni of All American Games events and properties include NFL stars like Adrian Peterson, New York Jets’ quarterback Mark Sanchez, 2010 NFL Defensive Rookie of the Year Ndamukong Suh, 2007 Heisman Trophy winner Tim Tebow and numerous others stars, including nine 2011 NFL Pro Bowlers and six current starting quarterbacks in the NFL.
+Alumni of All American Games events and properties include NFL stars like 2012 No.1 overall pick Andrew Luck, 2011 1st round pick Patrick Peterson, 2010 NFL Defensive Rookie of the Year Ndamukong Suh and numerous others stars, including 95 NFL Pro Bowlers and nine Rookie of the Year winners.